PRBonn/PartiallyObservedInverseGames.jl/README.md

 2. Start Julia in project mode: `julia --project`
 3. Hit `]` to enter package mode and run: `pkg> instantiate`

+Finally, you can run the unit tests via `] test` to confirm that the setup was successful.
 Now you are ready to use the package.
 See [Directory Layout](#directory-layout) for further details.

 ### Binary Data Version Control